The Bread: Motifs

 Different motifs are being used in the story.
-Kitchen, plate, bread, and racism are in close connection.
+Kitchen, plate, and bread are in close connection.
 The kitchen stands for a common living environment and the concealment which is connected with it.
 As well as the plate, "to eat from the same plate" is a common metaphor for living together.
 In the story, the life is being threatened by the knife which the husband is using to illegitimately cut himself a slice of rationed bread.
 By doing this, he puts the bond with his wife at danger.
 The bread which could be seen as a symbol for the self-preservative drive of the husband, is also a trigger for the conflict.
 Another motif is the contrast between light and dark.
 This contrast has the function to connect the foreground and background of the story.
 The wife wakes up in the dark of the night and realizes that she is alone.
 It is 2.30 a.m., the darkest hour of the night.
 Borchert used the same point of time in another story ("Die Küchenuhr").
 The cold and the "outside" is associated with the darkness, a potential dangerous environment.
 This is symbolized by the wind outside which serves as an excuse for the husband's behaviour.
 The cold stands as symbol for fear and mistrust.
 The window which he looks through to hide his uncertainty is a link between the outside and the inside.
 This moment could be seen as a turning point in the story.
 After that, they go back to bed and share a place of commonality and safety, even though the incident needs to be "covered".
 The light, a metaphor for truth, is not bearable for both of them, especially in the kitchen.
 It reveals the husband's lie, at the same time it turns the situation for the better, when the wife sits down at the table under the lamp.